broadway/broadway/docs/integrations.md

 # Integrations

-- The broadway project ships with a [bundle] to use with a Symfony application.
+- There is a [bundle] available to use with your Symfony application.

 - A [Laravel package] is also available to allow the use of Broadway inside a Laravel application.